 After receiving my Ph.D. in medieval English Literature from Indiana University, Bloomington, I spent two years at the University of California, Santa Barbara as the Arnold Postdoctoral Teaching Fellow in the Department of English before coming to join Rice's faculty.
 My work has been supported by an NEH Summer Teaching Institute at the Oxford Centre for Hebrew and Jewish Studies and a Mellon Summer Institute in Spanish Paleography at the Huntington Library.
-My articles on medieval romance, Geoffrey Chaucer, John Gower and his Iberian translators, and the theoretical figure/concept of the Neighbor have appeared (or are forthcoming) in Studies in the Age of Chaucer, Exemplaria, South Atlantic Review, Literature Compass, and a special issue of E.S.
-Revista de Filología Inglesa on John Gower.
+My articles on medieval romance, Geoffrey Chaucer, John Gower and his Iberian translators, and the theoretical figure/concept of the Neighbor have appeared (or are forthcoming) in Studies in the Age of Chaucer, Exemplaria, South Atlantic Review, Literature Compass, and E.S.
+Revista de Filología Inglesa.
 My current book project is a comparative analysis of the shared romance traditions of England and Iberia from the vantage of Mediterranean Studies.
 The book argues for a more nuanced understanding of the complexity of Christian-Muslim relations and religio-geographic representation in the western Mediterranean across the medieval story traditions of Fierabras, Floire and Blancheflor, and Constance in their Middle English and Castilian versions.
 The book’s ambition is to unsettle dominant interpretive frameworks within English-oriented Medieval Studies and the study of medieval romance in general that tend to overlook Iberian texts and contexts and that tend to associate literary representations of Islam solely with crusade and the Orient or East.
-A second book project, Ecologies of the Neighbor in Medieval Literature, will merge neighbor theory with ecocriticism to show that medieval English literature explores the ethical valences of human relations with those aspects of the non/human world that humans struggle to value.
+A second book project will merge neighbor theory with the insights of ecocriticism and new materialisms to elucidate the ethical dilemmas of choice and action that append interrelations among diverse beings, especially when those relations are vexed.